 What are shiitake mushrooms?

-Shiitake mushrooms, native to East Asia, are larger than typical white button mushrooms.
-They have brown caps that might have white speckles or splits revealing their white insides.
-The gills and stems underneath are also white.
+Shiitake mushrooms are native to East Asia and are larger than your typical white button mushrooms.
+They stand out with their brown caps that might show off some white speckles or little splits, giving you a peek at their white insides.
+Their gills and stems are white, too.

-These mushrooms are known for their umami flavor and meaty texture.
-They are used in various dishes across Asian cuisines and are available fresh or dried.
+What really makes shiitakes so good is their deep umami flavor and hearty texture.
+They are used in various dishes across Asian cuisine and are available fresh or dried.

 Fresh vs. dried shiitake mushrooms